 Edgar Cayce also said that odd numbers are “stronger” than even numbers because even numbers are always divisible, whereas prime and other indivisible numbers are odd.
 Dreams recognize these qualities about numbers and use them to express complex ideas.
 You don’t have to be a genius with math; your dreaming mind is there with you every step of the way grasping things that might have eluded you, like arithmetic lessons.
 But its knowledge stretches back to the origin of the human species, and it is not hindered by ego beliefs like, “I’m no good at math.”

 4. The number four is an even number that expresses great strength, so call it an exception to the Cayce rule about even numbers.
 Dreams reflect the psyche of the dreamer, and the psyche is built to be balanced in configurations of four.
 There are four primary archetypes.
-The psyche also has four primary functions: thinking, feeling, intuitive, and sensate, a concept first put forward by Carl Jung that is applied in many of today’s personality tests like the MBPI.

 Four is a very important number in our world as well as in the psyche.
 Much of the globe experiences four seasons.
 There are four elements: earth, air, fire, water.
-We live in a four-dimensional universe of length, width, height, and time.
+We live in a four-dimensional universe of length, width, height, and time (time is “depth”).
 There are four primary directions, four states of matter.
 And our structures are mostly built with four sides.
 So the number four expresses great variety of meaning in dreams based on its foundational place in the material world.
 Since the foundation of the human experience is the body, configurations of four can symbolize the body in dreams.

 5. As I prepared to write about number five, a friend had a dream that appeared at first to be a perfect illustration of its numerological meaning.
 Then we got into the interpretation and it turned out, like usual, to be more complex than any simple explanation.
 I discuss it here because of its value in understanding how dreams play with numbers, and how being wrong about an interpretation of a dream can still lead to its meaning.
 The dream begins: